 Scott was born in 1908 making him 10 years old just at the end of World War I. Airplanes had come into their own being during the war and him being eight years old or so when the U.S. entered the fracas on a formal basis he had a full two years of boyhood input of airplanes becoming dominant in warfare.
 After the war the whole countryside was filled with out of work pilots barnstorming all over the place.
 The prefect environment for a young boy to be bitten by the "flying bug."

 A couple of things are apparent, although not sure how much of it is artist privilege.
 The conversation between the two women indicates that the attempt so illustrated wasn't his first as does his "thoughts" about having increased the wing span five feet.
 The second thing is the closeness of the crashed craft to the house.
 If he was sixty-seven feet high he must have went straight down.
 Not much of a glide.
 In my works I write fairly extensively about the flying machine I built with the help of my Uncle when I was around Scott's same age.
-It was originally based on a Leonardo Da Vinci design, but after a few attempts, we switched over to a craft more closely resembling a Lilienthal Glider Type IX..
-Of my flight I write:
+It was originally based on a Leonardo Da Vinci design, but after a few attempts, we switched over to a craft more closely resembling a Lilienthal Glider Type IX.
+The quote directly below is about my flight.
+The quote directly below the graphics is how Scott summed up his flight in an interview as found in the source so cited.

 I have always felt a certain strong kinship toward Scott because I know personally how he felt as a boy, and because of it, even though as adults our times were much different and ended with wide apart experiences, I still maintain and carry an almost unbreakable back-to-childhood tie.
 The thing is, in those widening of experiences he went one way and I went another.
-It could have been war in his times or not, but where he continued to seek out machines in satisfaction to his needs I went in another direction, for example as found in Did The Wanderling Fly?.
+It could have been war in his times or not, but where he continued to seek out machines in satisfaction to his needs I went in another direction, for example as found in:

 Where The Lady and the Tigers was almost like a bible, easily blanketing a much wider area for me regarding Flying Tigers and P-40s, Damned to Glory fulfilled a much more specific role --- a role that relentlessly kept coming back over-and-over throughout the years to haunt me until one day what happened in the book happened to me.
 Or at least what happened in the first chapter of the book titled "Ghost Pilot," came to haunt me, the rest of the chapters falling by the wayside, never reaching the same status, even becoming, relative to me, inconsequential in the overall scheme of things.